learn-slowly/withai/foreign-lang/en/20250107-script-edit.md

 opposing violence and discrimination against women trans and queer people rebuilding as well our infrastructures so that those physically challenged are full participants and to think equality beyond the boxes that are checked and talled diversity and inclusion are indispensable but they will never quite name our Utopia we are in search of those names.

+## 4. Role and Future of Humanities
 so finally then for those of us who work in the humanities it has never been more important to learn how to show how important the humanities are for understanding the world in which we live for making sound judgments interpreting words and deeds the promises of leaders their lies for imag ining ways to live together that manifest the very ideals of equality freedom and Justice we wish to make manifest in the world.

 both public and private institutions would do well to help us now think through the fundamental questions of persistence and loss of living on in keeping company with those who have passed to help us understand what connects and divides humans across human communities and environments languages and regions and what role collaborative and critical imagination has during times in which crisis and Futurity are clearly the issues.

 we teach language and translation literary form and technique but what if we are as we do this also developing together a Poetics for the living a technique for persisting that does not Den deny the loss the history of violence and the recurrent error but moves through and with all of them to establish a more truthful transformation one that moves us to move others toward that goal.

+## 5. Conclusion: Collective Imagination for a New World
 so often in a literature class we open a novel or we start to read a poem and the first question is where are we who is speaking in other words we begin with a disorientation where am I is there a century here um is there is there a region in the world and that disorientation allows us to reimagine the world a new we interrogate and leave the SpaceTime of that fictional world only to return with that other world Illuminating our own the Poetics of Life the techniques for living that emerge from our collaborating worlds give us the value of language and life in their vital intersection as something that happens in relations what gisson called a poet Poetics of relation the Poetics of relation for our time A Time ripped up and divided against itself is not only to make the value of the humanities known to a wider public but to answer the call emerging from so many publics for a collaborative imagining for we can hear those questions as a public cry and demand where are we who is speaking who longs to know that they exist who cries in a language the rest of us have yet to to learn thank you very much